signaldust/bunny-jit/README.md

 with `ffff` standing for "don't need."
 If we had any spills, those would be shown as `=[0012]=` in this field as we don't add instructions for those.

+Why is it claiming to have allocated a slot?
+Probably still a bug somewhere.
+Fortunately thanks to SSA it's pretty robust in terms of such things and usually manages to produce working code anyway.

 Rest of it should be fairly obvious.
 The registers in arguments are not stored with the operations, but the debug-dump pulls them from the original definition sites for convenience, just like the assembler will do.